No phones, no laptops, no emails, no social media, no TV. Nothing. No digital stimulation or use whatsoever for 72 hours.

 The brain on ‘smartphone’ is the same as the brain on cocaine.

-The biggest win?
 The business survived and everything was fine!
 My fears were all in my head, and the months of prepping to put the systems in place for this break had worked.
 The confidence it’s given me going forwards is immeasurable, and it’s already made an impact on my day to day since doing it.

 I had to go from the focus of always ‘doing’ to just ‘being’, and it felt very liberating.